Houston Slip and Fall Lawyer

 - Actual Knowledge Defense – Awareness or knowledge of a dangerous condition by the injured plaintiff is a legal defense to liability that can be raised by the person in control of the premises.
 This makes perfect sense if you think about it.
 A landowner can discharge their obligations by warning the visitor of the unreasonably dangerous condition.
 The point of a warning is to give a person knowledge.
 If he already has knowledge, there is no need to warn him.
 As a result, actual knowledge by the injured party is an absolute bar to liability.

 - Open and Obvious Defense – If a hazard is “open and obvious” for everyone to see the risk, then the person in control of the property is no longer required to remedy it or warn the person of the danger.
 An example of this might be where a person tries to walk across a frozen pond.
 However, this defense is not effective where a person has no choice but to encounter the hazard due to circumstances under the property owner’s control.
 An example of this is an unlit stairway that is the only way for an apartment resident to get out of his apartment.
+A good slip and fall attorney can effectively argue that a warning is wholly inadequate where the fall victim has no other alternative than to encounter the risk.

 Information On Trip and Fall Accidents